 Recently, a couple of Windows legacy tools were grouped into optional features.
 These include the Windows Media Player, WordPad, and Internet Explorer.
 They can be enabled through the optional features.

-You can manage Windows 10 optional features in two places namely, in the newer Settings area, and the Control Panel.
+You can manage Windows Optional Features in two places namely, in the newer Settings area, and the Control Panel.
 They are available in the overlap.
 Although, some of the features are unique to each.

-We have here put together a list of some common features that are available on Windows 10 for your use.
-They may however vary depending your Windows 10 edition, version and hardware:
+We have here put together a list of some common features that are available on Windows 11/10 for your use.
+They may however vary depending on your Windows 11/10 edition, version and hardware:

 - .NET Framework 3.5 (involving .NET 2.0 and .NET 3.0): This feature is needed to run applications that are written for various versions of .NET.
 Windows automatically installs them when required.